KateStar-git/Employee-Directory-Spring/README.md

 # Employee-Directory-Spring
-CRUD Database Project with Thymeleaf
+Spring MVC CRUD Database Project with Thymeleaf

 # Directory for Employees where you can:
 ## list of Employees